alexcorm/IonNIPT/README.md

 `git clone --recursive https://github.com/AllanSSX/IonNIPT.git`

+### External members

+/!\ The first step is to train Defrag and Sanefalcon.
+Please, follow the documentation of each tool.

 You need to change some variables in `IonNIPT.py`:

-- l.33: path to the trained model (Sanefalcon)
+- l.37: path to the trained model (Sanefalcon)
-- l.36: the scaling factor value for Defrag
+- l.40: the scaling factor value for Defrag
-- l.113: number of jobs/threads.
+- l.109/113: number of jobs/threads.
 By default, total amount of cores for the Proton server.
 - l.159 & 163: enable/disable the second module for sex determination.
 By default, disable.

 In `sanefalcon/predict.sh`: